 Just south of Stenshuvud you will find Knäbäckshusen, a small residential area where the half-timbered houses are a little extra dense.
 Here you will find houses with traditional thatched roofs and the well-carved mirrors of the doors are painted in classic red and blue shades.
 The houses were actually by Haväng, but were moved here when the area was to be exploited.
 Like a small Skansen.

 Stroll around the idyll for a while and then go down to the perfect sandy beach and the little chapel.
 The beach is at least as big an attraction and popular destination as the houses, so avoid going here on sunny summer days if you are not going to swim.

-Perhaps the least "Scanian" attraction in Österlen, but still so obvious.
+Perhaps the least "Scanian" attraction - and also just outside Österlen.
 Yangtorp is something as unexpected as a large qigong temple in the middle of the area's fields.
 The temple has been through a lot in its 20 years, but today is an interesting attraction that has both a beautiful garden and a hotel.